 d.
-Click on the Routing tab.
+Select the Routing tab.
 In the Routing window, enter the Default Gateway IP address.

-Then click on OK.
+Then select OK.

 - 19. The Clock and Time Zone window appears.

 - a.
 Select your time zone.

 - b.
 Adjust the time of day, if necessary.

 - c.
 Ensure that Hardware Clock Set To UTC is selected.

 - d.
-Click on OK.
+Select OK.